 Facet Wealth’s onboarding process

-The onboarding process with Facet Wealth starts with a 30-minute introductory call, which can be scheduled online and comes with no obligation.
+- Schedule a free call: The onboarding process with Facet Wealth starts with a free obligation-free introductory call, which can be scheduled online.
+You can also call 1-888-339-5536 to immediately speak to a representative.

 Is Facet Wealth right for you?

-Some people may also miss the ability to meet in-person with their advisor.
-But for those looking for flexibility and convenience along with a personal touch, Facet Wealth provides a good middle ground between a robo-advisor and a traditional advisor.
+Some may also miss the ability to meet in-person with their advisor.
+But for those looking for flexibility and convenience along with a personal touch, Facet Wealth could provide a good middle ground between a robo-advisor and a traditional advisor.

 The “Find a Financial Advisor” links contained in this article will direct you to webpages devoted to MagnifyMoney Advisor (“MMA”).
 After completing a brief questionnaire, you will be matched with certain financial advisers who participate in MMA’s referral program, which may or may not include the investment advisers discussed.